The Marechal de Noailles of Nantes 12th December 1912.

 Four had been injured during the night by flying spars and were unconscious and anointed by Fr.
 O’Shea.
 All were eventually taken to Dungarvan.
 Some months later, Fr.
 O’Shea had a most appreciative letter from Captain Huet, Morlaix.

 No doubt, it was an unforgettable experience for the Ardmore men, tramping for hours in the dead of night with their apparatus which looked as if it wasn’t going to have the desired effect; then the joyful break-through the language barrier and being surrounded by a group of men “quacking like ducks” as one of them put it.
-So it is not surprising that the name Marechal de Noailles is remembered years afterwards in Ardmore.
-(The most of this account is taken from the article by Donal Walsh in Decies.
+So it is not surprising that the name Marechal de Noailles is remembered years afterward in Ardmore.
+(Most of this account is taken from the article by Donal Walsh in Decies.
 September 1982.)